khanhh98/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-There are few statistical study we can implement that can quantify how MechaCar performs against the competition In this particular study, we can compare the maintenance cost and safety rating
+There are few statistical study we can implement that can quantify how MechaCar performs against the competition In this particular study, we can compare the maintenance cost of the same car class over 5 years
+Hypothesis:
+  + Null hypothesis: The mean cost of MechaCar is similar to the mean population
+  + Alternative hypothesis: The mean cost of MechaCar is statiscally different to the mean population Statistical test to use: t-test since we would like to know if the maintenance cost of MechaCar compare to competition Data needed: the maintenance cost of MechaCar and how much other cars cost to be maintained over the same year span